Updated in March, 2020

 Don’t just build a customer success program and let the team run it without staying engaged.
 You will not be able to improve your program if you cannot measure its results.

 Ask for monthly reports and adjust your strategy based on these customer success metrics:

 Also align these with the revenue customers bring (the 80/20 rule still holds true).

 You can also track tactical metrics such as advocacy actions, referrals, and so on, which provide:

 Depending on who is part of the customer success team (sales, marketing, support, product), you might want to adjust the goals of the program, so that everyone can make a meaningful contribution.
 This way, you avoid a misalignment of goals that keeps the team from achieving the overall desired outcome.

 “There’s no silver bullet.
 Every company is different.
-You have to define success for your own customers, company, and culture.” – David Apple, director of Customer Success at Typeform.
+You have to define success for your own customers, company, and culture.” – David Apple, Director of Customer Success at Typeform.

 “There are multiple metrics, one of them which is critical is the level of adoption and usage of a product, because everyone is busy and if they are not using your product probably they have other priorities meaning that your product is not really delivering to their satisfaction.
-So the first challenge is, to get the right sensors into your customer and it’s what they do with your product and how often, what is the breadth of usage and also other dimensions of customer information for example support tickets, CRM information, billing information, marketing information, and so forth.” – Guy Nirpaz, CEO at Totango
+So the first challenge is, to get the right sensors into your customer and it’s what they do with your product and how often, what is the breadth of usage and also other dimensions of customer information for example support tickets, CRM information, billing information, marketing information, and so forth.” – Guy Nirpaz, Founder and CEO at Totango.

 3. Know your clients’ metrics for success